Find out how much you can afford today

 3. Credit score

 • Lenders will check your credit report too.
-If you’ve got a history of bad credit, you may be able to borrow less and at higher rates.
+If you’ve got a history of bad credit, you may find it harder to get a mortgage or be able to borrow less and at higher rates.
 So it’s important to improve your credit score as much as possible before applying for a mortgage.
 Read our guide on 11 tips to improve your credit score for a mortgage.

 4. Deposit size

-• You usually need at least a 5% deposit to get a mortgage but the bigger your deposit, the better the mortgage rates you may get access to.
-If you get a lower rate, your mortgage repayments will also be lower.
-So a lender may decide you can afford to borrow a bigger mortgage than if you had to pay a higher rate.
+• You usually need at least a 5% deposit to get a mortgage, although it is possible to get a mortgage with a smaller or even no deposit.
+But the bigger your deposit, the better the mortgage rates you may get access to.
+If you can get a lower rate, your mortgage repayments will also be lower.
+So a lender may decide you can afford a bigger mortgage than if you had to pay a higher rate.

 • Also, some lenders allow you to borrow a bigger multiple of your income if you have a bigger deposit.
 For example, HSBC’s maximum income multiple is 4.49 if you have less than a 15% deposit.
 But for a 15% deposit or more, it lends up to 5.50x your income.
 Although this amount depends on how much you earn.
 Jump to information on how much deposit you need for a mortgage.